B59-CloudDevOps/expense-shell/README.md

 ### Area's of improvements:
     1) If condition is used multiple times, let's try to put that as a function and call that as needed.

+### DRY (Don't Repeat Yourself) and WET (Write Everything Twice) are software engineering principles that describe how to write code.
+DRY code is preferred because it's easier to maintain and scale.
+> DRY code is achieved by abstracting out common functionality into functions, classes, or modules.
+WET code is achieved by copying and pasting blocks of code.